djmccrady/PiLapse/README.md

     - Start time:  4:30pm
     - End time:  7:00pm
     - Initial exposure (for civil twilight about EV+10, i.e ISO 100, f/2.4, 1/160s)
-    - Final exposure (after astro twilight about EV-7, i.e. ISO 6400, f/2.4, 16s)
+    - Final exposure (after astro twilight about EV-7, i.e. ISO 6400, f/2.4, 15s)
     - Max ISO: 6400 (get this from the final exposure above)
-    - Max exposure time: 16s (get this from the final exposure above)
+    - Max exposure time: 15s (get this from the final exposure above)

 The duration of the timelapse is 2h30m, and with an exposure every 20s that's 450 exposures.

 At 4:30pm the timelapse begins with the initial exposure settings of ISO 100, f/2.4, 1/160s).
 At 4:56pm after 78 exposures have been taken, the exposure ramping begins with computed changes happening every 45s (computed by PyLapse), and the next exposure will be 1/125s.
 Approximately 45s after that the shutter speed will increase to 1/100s.
-After 117 exposures (39 minutes later) we should h
+After 32 more exposures, the shutter speed will have reached 15s, the maximum we've specified to keep the stars sharp.
+PiLapse will then start ramping up the ISO from 100, until at 5:35pm (astronomical twilight) we will have fully ramped up to ISO 6400.
+The remaining exposures will use the final exposure values (ISO 6400, f/2.4, 15s).